saros-project/saros/docs/contribute/best-practices.md

 possibility to cancel a file transfer from one user to the other but just to cancel in between the files.
-This behavior seems okay, but once we started to see archive files of 10 MB and more, which could only be canceled by disconnecting from the Jabber-Server, the undesireability of the behavior becomes pretty clear.
+This behavior seems okay, but once we started to see archive files of 10 MB and more, which could only be canceled by disconnecting from the Jabber-Server, the undesirability of the behavior becomes pretty clear.

 Fortunately enough there is a straight-forward and simple solution,